A generalization of Lipschitz mappings

 \section{Introduction}

 Let $M$ and $N$ be metric spaces.
-A mapping $f: M \to N$ is said to be \emph{Lipschitz}, if there exists $k > 0$ in $\mathbb{R}$ such that $d(f(x_1), f(x_2)) \le d(x_1, x_2)$ for all $x_1, x_2 \in M$.
+A mapping $f: M \to N$ is said to be \emph{Lipschitz}, if there exists $k > 0$ in $\mathbb{R}$ such that $d(f(x_1), f(x_2)) \le k d(x_1, x_2)$ for all $x_1, x_2 \in M$.
 The set of all Lipschitz mappings from $M$ into $N$ is denoted by $Lip(M, N)$.
 If we replace $N$ by a normed linear space $Y$, then $Lip(M, Y)$ is a vector space.
 In fact, $Lip^b(M, Y)$ (the subspace of all bounded mappings in $Lip(M, Y)$) is a normed linear space under a suitable norm (described later).
-In the literature, Lipschitz mappings between a pair of Banach spaces which takes $0$ to $0$ have been considered as a natural generalization of bounded linear maps between these spaces.
-Such mappings and the corresponding operator spaces have been studied from several points of view in recent years in \cite{LFBS}, \cite{SOLAHFATA}, \cite{APITLM}, \cite{LCO}, \cite{LPCM}, \cite{OSBILFS}, \cite{LOITAP}, \cite{LPSO}, \cite{IRASOFOLS}, \cite{LOHLF}.
+In the literature, Lipschitz mappings between a pair of Banach spaces which takes $0$ to $0$ have been considered as a natural non-linear generalization of bounded linear maps between Banach spaces.
+Such mappings and the corresponding operator spaces and related operator ideals have been studied from several points of view in recent years in \cite{LFBS}, \cite{SOLAHFATA}, \cite{APITLM}, \cite{LCO}, \cite{LPCM}, \cite{OSBILFS}, \cite{LOITAP}, \cite{LPSO}, \cite{IRASOFOLS}, \cite{LOHLF}, \cite{OLOI}.
 For the basics on this part, we refer to \cite{LA}.